3DS - System Font Customization Guide

 Luma3DS custom firmware is required to use the mod.
 Install CFW if you haven't already.

-Never uninstall CFW while any modded system files are installed, doing so will brick the console!
-A
+Never uninstall CFW while any modded system files are installed, doing so will remove Boot9Strap and fully brick the console!
+If you fully bricked your console, you'll need a DS flashcart with ntrboot to re-install Boot9Strap to unbrick your console.

 -